About Us | Announcements | College & Career Info | Counseling Forms | Grade Appeal Process | Grade Level Information | Other Resources

 - Summer Letters: Letters are mailed each summer by your student's counselor that show their progress towards graduation.
-They include an Academic History, a Diploma Summary and a letter that states any deficites.
+They include an Academic History, a Transcript, a checklist to be reviewed by the student and their family, and a letter that states any deficites.
 Please read this carefully, (especially the upcoming graduating class!) and see your counselor in the fall with any questions.

 - Stop by Rm 103 for College and Career resources.

 - Click this link to visit the College & Career Center web page for college and career information, along with enrichment opportunities.

 - Additional College and Career resources, along with Scholarship Information can be found College & Career Center web page.

 - Start thinking about college early; your course selection, grade point average, involvement in activities at school and in the community, along with your scores on college entrance exams (SAT/ACT) are all factors that are considered by colleges in the application process.

 - Please be aware that in some cases colleges request your discipline information.

 - Each counselor will explain their process for supporting your application to colleges during your Junior Meeting and again during your Senior Meeting.

 - This can be a very complicated process so be sure to work closely with your counselor and be aware of application deadlines!

 - You will need to complete your application in a timely manner and as thoughtfully as possible.